Facing History and Ourselves: Programs

-FHAO offers professional development programs for educators interested in teaching the subject.
+Facing History offers professional development programs for educators interested in teaching the subject.
 To meet local, state, or national mandates, the organization works with the school district.
 The course also meets Common Core Standards by offering resources and professional development, using primary source material.
 The organization has been working longest with Boston Public Schools and has developed units for their civics and history curricula for grades 8-11.
 They also work with departments of education to meet their individual standards as well.
 Working with high school and middle school teachers, they are taught how to lead group discussions, introduce controversial topics, and establish a classroom environment necessary for the course.
-FHAO provides online courses divided into single week sessions, which include group discussions, videos, and conference calls.
+Facing History provides online courses divided into single week sessions, which include group discussions, videos, and conference calls.
 In addition to working with individual educators, the organization also goes to schools and school districts to lead seminars and programs.
 After attending a seminar, taking an online course, or participating in a workshop, teachers have access to a free online lending library and individual coaching, and can book guest speakers for the classroom.

 Educator resources on the group's website include lesson plans, readings, study guides, teaching strategies, library resources, videos, and project ideas.
 The readings are broken down into the topics of antisemitism, the Armenian Genocide, the Civil Rights Movement, democracy, eugenics, genocide and collective violence, the Holocaust, human rights, human behavior, and immigration.

+The organization has chosen not to provide resources dealing with the Gaza war, leading to dissent among its staffers.

 Staff

-Roger Brooks was appointed as Facing History and Ourselves' president and CEO from December 1, 2014.
+Desmond K. Blackburn became president and CEO in 2023 after the retirement of his predecessor, Roger Brooks, who served from 2014 to 2023.
 Brooks was formerly Dean of the Faculty and Chief Academic Officer at Connecticut College.
 Margot Stern Strom, the executive director, cofounded the organization in 1976 and received the Charles A. Dana Award for Pioneering Achievements in Education on November 5, 1997, in New York City.